9/28 - Administrative/Customer Service In-Person Hiring Event

 • The Director of Postdoctoral Training is responsible for the recruitment and selection of fellows, and provides direction to and oversees the training faculty with regard to their involvement in the fellowship program.

-• Fellows are required to maintain records of their clinical activities, and these records are reviewed by the Director of Training to ensure a breadth of experience during the fellowship year.
+• Fellows are required to maintain records of their clinical activities, and these records may be reviewed by the Director of Training to ensure a breadth of experience during the fellowship year.
 These records include the number of patient contact hours, the settings in which clinical services are provided, the type of psychological assessments and interventions provided and the fellows’ exposure to diversity in patient cultures.

 • Fellows are asked to provide feedback and to evaluate their supervisors, training experiences and the overall fellowship program throughout the year.
 An exit interview is performed by the Director of Postdoctoral training and by the Health Psychology administrator with each fellow at the end of the year.

-• Fellows also have the opportunity to provide mentoring to practicum students and interns who rotate through University Hospital and American Family Children’s Hospital when available.
+• Fellows may also have the opportunity to provide peer mentoring to practicum students and interns who rotate through University Hospital and American Family Children’s Hospital when available.
 There is also the opportunity to provide training to medical residents and other allied health staff on an as requested basis.

 Didactics